InfiniteConsult/0009_cicd_part05_artifactory/README.md

   Most importantly, we have the cryptographic checksums of the output. `1bd7a...` is the unique fingerprint of our C++ SDK.
 If a user downloads a file claiming to be version 16, we can verify its integrity against this ledger.

 This completes the "Chain of Custody."
 We have successfully linked Binary -\> Build -\> Source.

+# Chapter 10: Conclusion

+## 10.1 What We've Built: The "Software Supply Chain"

+Let's take a moment to appreciate the architectural shift we have accomplished in this article.
+We began with a "Factory" (Jenkins) that was incredibly efficient at manufacturing but terrible at logistics.
+Every time a build finished, the factory floor was scrubbed clean, and the finished products were incinerated along with the waste.

+By deploying **Artifactory**, we have moved from a simple "Build Loop" to a true **Software Supply Chain**.

+We have established a permanent, secure flow of assets through our city:
+1.  **Blueprints (GitLab):** The source of truth for our code.
+2.  **Manufacturing (Jenkins):** The ephemeral compute engine that compiles the code in a clean room.
+3.  **Packaging (CPack/Cargo):** The standardization step that wraps raw binaries into consumable products (SDKs, Crates).
+4.  **Warehousing (Artifactory):** The persistent storage layer that retains the products and the forensic data (Build Info) linking them back to the blueprints.

+Our "City" is growing up.
+We now have a Library, a Factory, a Warehouse, and a Shared Power Plant (PostgreSQL) underpinning it all.

+## 10.2 The "Blind Spot": Quantity over Quality

+However, looking at our populated `generic-local` repository reveals a new, invisible danger.
+We have solved the problem of *retention*, but we have not solved the problem of *inspection*.

+Our pipeline is uncritical.
+It assumes that if code compiles, it is worth keeping.
+If a developer commits code that contains a massive memory leak, a hardcoded password, or a critical security vulnerability, our pipeline will happily build it, package it, and ship it to the warehouse.
+We will then have a perfectly versioned, immutable, and signed package of broken software.

+We have built a high-speed conveyor belt that moves boxes into the warehouse.
+But we have no idea if the boxes contain diamonds or ticking time bombs.

+## 10.3 Next Steps: The "Quality Gate"

+To solve this, we need an Inspector.
+We need a tool that can look inside the box *before* we seal it.
+We need a system that analyzes the internal structure of the code—measuring complexity, detecting bugs, and identifying security flaws—without just relying on the compiler.

+In the next article, we will deploy **SonarQube**.
+We will connect it to our Shared Database, integrate it into our Jenkins pipeline, and establish a **Quality Gate**.
+This gate will sit between the "Build" and "Package" stages, giving it the power to stop the conveyor belt and fail the build if the code does not meet our standards.
+We will move from "Continuous Delivery" to "Continuous Quality."